s1vax/Pwnagotchi/README.md

         ```

-     - Para `cmdline.txt`, eliminamos su codigo existente, y lo reemplazamos por:
+     - For `cmdline.txt`, we removed its existing code and replaced it with:

        ```
        console=serial0,115200 console=tty1 root=/dev/mmcblk0p2 rootfstype=ext4 fsck.repair=yes rootwait modules-load=dwc2,g_ether